Nonlocal diffusion equations in Carnot Groups: Introduction

 These type of problems have been used to model very different applied situations, for example in biology \cite{CF} and \cite{ML}, image processing \cite{KOJ}, particle systems \cite{BV}, coagulation models \cite{FL}, etc.

 In the context of the Euclidean space $\RR^n$ some of these results have been generalized for kernels that are not convolution.
-More precisely, we will consider the following problems which are originally set in $\mathbb{R}^{n}$, in the more general context of the Carnot groups: \begin{itemize} \item In the work \cite{MR} the authors prove that smooth solutions to the Dirichlet problem for the parabolic equation
+It is interesting how this kind of problems translate to other settings.
+For example, in \cite{Vi} the author considers a nonlocal diffusion problem on the Heisenberg group and analogous results to those obtained in the works \cite{CCR} and \cite{CER}.
+In our work we will consider the following problems (which are originally set in $\mathbb{R}^{n}$), in the more general context of the Carnot groups (let us recall that both the Euclidean space and the Heisenberg group are examples of Carnot groups): \begin{itemize} \item In the work \cite{MR} the authors prove that smooth solutions to the Dirichlet problem for the parabolic equation

 with $v(x,t) = g(x, t)$, $x \in\partial\Omega$, can be uniformly approximated by solutions of nonlocal problems of the form

 with $u^\epsilon(x,t) = g(x, t)$ for $x\notin \Omega$ as $\epsilon \to 0$, for an appropriate rescaled kernel $K_\epsilon$.